This is a new Beta development release, fixing recently discovered bugs.

 An incorrect error message was displayed in the event that the

-value of the MaxNoOfOrderedIndexes
+value of the MaxNoOfOrderedIndexes parameter

 was set too low.